localgoods/heythanks/README.md

 ### Install

-Clone the repository, checkout a new branch from develop, and install all dependencies.
+Clone the repository, checkout a new branch from the master copy, and install all dependencies.

 ```zsh
 git clone https://github.com/localgoods/heythanks.git